-Aides defend Pence’s role in Ukraine controversy
+Pence, a loyal No. 2, finds himself caught up in impeachment

-WASHINGTON (AP) — President Donald Trump told Vice President Mike Pence to cancel his plans to attend the inauguration of Ukraine’s new president earlier this year after initially pushing for him to go, according to a person familiar with the matter.
-But aides to Pence disputed that, blaming logistics _ not politics _ for the decision.
+WASHINGTON (AP) — President Donald Trump told Vice President Mike Pence to cancel his plans to attend the inauguration of Ukraine’s new president earlier this year after initially pushing for him to go, according to a person familiar with the matter, confirming an assertion from the whistleblower now at the center of an impeachment investigation into Trump.

+Aides to Pence disputed that, blaming logistics _ not Trump _ for the decision.

-The aides added that Pence has never mentioned Trump’s potential Democratic rival Joe Biden in repeated conversations he has had with Ukrainian President Volodymyr Zelenskiy, including some that were part of a campaign to pressure the new government on corruption.
+The aides who rushed to defend Pence added that the vice president never mentioned Trump’s potential Democratic rival Joe Biden in repeated conversations he has had with Ukrainian President Volodymyr Zelenskiy, including some that were part of a campaign to pressure the new government on corruption.

-Pence, who has served as a key intermediary between the two nations, has nonetheless managed to remain largely detached from the impeachment investigation proceeding with increasing urgency among Democrats, despite being mentioned explicitly in the whistleblower complaint at the center of the inquiry.
+Trump has said he raised Biden as an example of corruption in Ukraine in a summertime phone call with Zelenskiy that now at the center of the impeachment probe.
+There is no evidence that Biden was involved in corruption in the eastern European nation.

 Throughout Trump’s presidency, Pence has been a loyal lieutenant, praising him effusively and defending him aggressively.
 But the vice president has rarely been drawn into any direct controversy involving the president until now.

-The controversy focuses on a July 25 phone call in which Trump, according to a transcript released by the White House, repeatedly pressed Zelenskiy to investigate Biden and his family.
-The intelligence community whistleblower who brought the call to the attention of Congress said it was part of what appeared to be a broader effort by the president and his lawyers to use his office to solicit a foreign country to dig up dirt on a political rival for president in 2020.
-Pence, said aides, did not listen in on that call.
+The controversy focuses on a July 25 phone call in which Trump, according to a rough transcript released by the White House, repeatedly pressed Zelenskiy to investigate Biden and his family.
+The intelligence community whistleblower said it was part of a broader effort by the president and his lawyers to solicit a foreign country to dig up dirt on a political rival for president in 2020.

+Pence has served as a key intermediary between the United States and Ukraine.
 In the complaint, the whistleblower says he or she had learned from U.S. officials that “on or around 14 May, the President instructed Vice President Pence to cancel his planned travel to Ukraine to attend President Zelenskiy’s inauguration on 20 May” and sent Energy Secretary Rick Perry to lead the delegation instead.

 The whistleblower also alleged that Trump had made clear that a meeting or phone call between himself and Zelenskiy would depend on whether Zelenskiy “showed willingness to ‘play ball’” on issues including investigating the Bidens and a conspiracy theory about the origins of the investigation into Russian election meddling.

-A person familiar with the discussions, who spoke on condition of anonymity to discuss private conversations, said that it was Trump who directed Pence to skip the event.
+A person familiar with the discussions, who spoke on condition of anonymity to discuss private conversations, said it was Trump who directed Pence to skip the event.

-Pence aides offered an alternate explanation for the whistleblower’s suggestion that the vice president had canceled his attendance at Zelenskiy’s inauguration as part of an alleged broader pressure campaign.
-They cited logistical challenges that inhibited the vice president’s attendance, noting Ukraine’s Parliament formally set the date of Zelenskiy’s inauguration just a week before it took place on May 20.
+Pence aides offered an alternate explanation for the whistleblower’s assertion that the vice president had canceled his attendance at Zelenskiy’s inauguration as part of an alleged broader pressure campaign.
+They cited logistical challenges, noting Ukraine’s Parliament formally set the date of Zelenskiy’s inauguration just a week before it took place on May 20.

 “As of May 13, no inauguration date had been set and no advance team had been sent to advance the trip, no USSS sent, nothing confirmed.
 So we told them we wouldn’t attend,” said Marc Short, the vice president’s chief of staff, using an abbreviation for the U.S. Secret Service.